unknownrpa/Astra-docs/primo-studio/settings/extensions-and-plugins-install/edge.md

 To install packed extension:

 * Remove tick from Unpacked checkbox.
-Click the Edge icon in Primo in the Settings - Tools - Extensions menu
+Click the Edge icon in Astro in the Settings - Tools - Extensions menu
 * Go to Edge Settings - Menu - Extensions&#x20;
 * Drag n drop chrome.crx file into Edge window